ArtChaosData/tidytuesday-dnd-spells/README.md

 # tidytuesday-dnd-spells
 A mini-project for automated rendering of multiple svg spells of each magic class in DnD, divided into spell levels and magic schools.
+For the #TidyTuesday challenge.

 This is a small project, an infographic poster that shows the distribution of spells and cantrips by school of magic and class in DnD.